Arronk/My-Coding-Journey/LogR2.md

 figure it out pretty quickly as I feel like I understand what I am doing once I play around with it and learn the new syntax.
 Have a better day tomorrow, today was a nightmare with travel so hoping to get most of not all of the week's work done.

+## Day 82: 07.10.2018

+### Progress: Only a few exercises left for week 5 6.00x

+Most of the time today spent watching the videos and finishing a few basic exercises.
+OOP is trickier then I imagined especially after 6 pints and watching the UFC for several hours.
+Aiming to be onto the psets tomorrow, for now though i'm off on a boat cruise.